coder187/ci-ms4-concerttravel/README.md

 ![](https://docs.github.com/assets/images/help/repository/code-button.png)
 3. Click **Download Zip**
 4. Extract the downloaded file to the location where you want the cloned directory.

 ## Credits
+1. Date picker on Edit Event has date format mm/dd/yy
+1. Save retrieve User Name to/from user accounts

+## Credits